outlandishideas/social-monitor/README.md

 For security reasons, `index.php` has been moved to the `/public` folder so that configuration files in the base project folder are no longer publically accessible.

 You will need to alter the configuration on your machine to make the `/public` folder the `DocumentRoot` for this project using either apache or nginx.

+## Facebook API changes

+As noted on the 01/06/2016 the Facebook API has a new limit on the number of posts it can return.
+It used to be 250 and it is now 100.
+We have changed this in the FeedFetcher class.